alex10791/personal-blog/_backgammon/2023-01-23-floating-reference-point-colorless-pip-counting.md

     </tr>
 </table>

-And then also elliminate the vertical symmetry
+And then also eliminate the vertical symmetry

 <table>
     <tr>